adtork/Jeremy-Azure-lab/Expressroute-Quick-Troubleshooting/readme.md

     3223706647      3097076399       3233188734        3067851925
 </pre>

-The Powershell script to run all of these commands together.
+The Powershell script to run all of these commands together is in this repo (ER-Basic-Troubleshooting.ps1) .
 Make sure to change the variables to match your environment.
 The script will log to the path you specify.
 As you can see at the top of the script, it logs the commands to your screen and writes the commands plus the output.
 Simply change "Start-Transcript -Path "C:\transcripts\transcript0.txt" to a different path if need.
+Example: download the Powershell script to your desktop, edit the file with your subscription id, ER circuit name and Resource group.
+Open Powershell and drag the script to the window to run it.